-1 FBI.
-They came to my place and asked for everything and 2 talked about Pauline.
-They were the ones that came to my 3 house and told me that Pauline was murdered, and I think 4 they were the RCMP from Vancouver, because her body was 5 found in Coquitlam on a logging road.
-I don't know if they 6 were from Vancouver Police or Port Coquitlam.
-7 MR. THOMAS BARNETT: And, the letters and 8 pictures, those were of your sister?
-9 MS. TRUDY SMITH: Pictures for yes, of my 10 sister and I growing up, because we sent each other a lot 11 and that, eh?
+23 MS. TRUDY SMITH: I don't know what you call 24 them, but they were men in suits.
+I don't know if they 25 were RCMP or what do you call them.
+They're almost like FBI.
+They came to my place and asked for everything and 1 talked about Pauline.
+They were the ones that came to my 2 house and told me that Pauline was murdered, and I think 3 they were the RCMP from Vancouver, because her body was 4 found in Coquitlam on a logging road.
+I don't know if they 5 6 were from Vancouver Police or Port Coquitlam.
+7 MR. THOMAS BARNETT: And, the letters and pictures, those were of your sister?
+8 9 MS. TRUDY SMITH: Pictures for -- yes, of my sister and I growing up, because we sent each other a lot 10 and that, eh?
 And, a lot of letter writing.
-12 MR. THOMAS BARNETT: Trudy, if you're able 13 to, I'm just wondering if you can talk about your sister, 14 who she was?
+11 MR. THOMAS BARNETT: Trudy, if you're able 12 to, I'm just wondering if you can talk about your sister, 13 who she was?
 Maybe share some memories of your sister?
-15 MS. TRUDY SMITH: Pauline had a lot of 16 friends.
+14 15 MS. TRUDY SMITH: Pauline had a lot of friends.
 She's just like me.
-You know, you're happy on 17 the outside, but you're hurting on the inside, all the 18 pain, and there's my sister up there.
-And, she was really 19 well liked for a lot of people all over.
-She grew up 20 she was in Port Alberni, and she went to Edmonton, and then 21 her final home was Vancouver.
-And, she attracted a lot of 22 friends, and one of her best, best friends was Linda 23 Charlson (ph), and she is my best friend, too.
-24 Pauline graduated from high school, and she 25 worked and, you know, because she left, it was like a part

-1 of me was missing because she left home.
-I always think 2 that if she was here today and if she was alive and that, 3 we'd never leave each other, you know?
+You know, you're happy on 16 17 the outside, but you're hurting on the inside, all the 18 pain, and there's my sister up there.
+And, she was really well liked for a lot of people all over.
+She grew up --19 she was in Port Alberni, and she went to Edmonton, and then 20 her final home was Vancouver.
+And, she attracted a lot of 21 friends, and one of her best, best friends was Linda 22 Charlson (ph), and she is my best friend, too.
+23 24 Pauline graduated from high school, and she 25 worked and, you know, because she left, it was like a part of me was missing because she left home.
+I always think that if she was here today and if she was alive and that, we'd never leave each other, you know?
 4 MR. THOMAS BARNETT: I just have a few more 5 questions, if that's all right with you?
 Was the story of 6 your sister, was that ever reported on in the papers or in 7 the media or anything like that?

-8 MS. TRUDY SMITH: No. There was nothing.
-9 It was just like my sister was invisible, that nobody cared 10 about her, and I'm the only one that really cared for her.
-11 I'm the only one that wants justice for Pauline.
-I want to 12 find what happened to her and what you know?
-Because 13 some day, you know, everybody goes unexpectedly, you know?
-14 And, my dream is to find out.
-You never know when a person 15 is going to pass away, and that's what I want for her and 16 for her kids, and for her grandchildren.
-17 The picture that I have here, I had all the 18 kids all over Christmas, and I made this picture for them.
-19 They never had a picture of their mom, because my family 20 hid it, and I finally came across one.
-And, I gave them, 21 every one of them, a picture of their own mother, which 22 they never knew, you know?
-Paul and Crystal were the only 23 two that knew, but Sammy was a baby.
-24 MR. THOMAS BARNETT: Just a few more questions to clarify a few things.
-How many -- how long were you at residential school for?
+MS. TRUDY SMITH: No. There was nothing.
+8 9 It was just like my sister was invisible, that nobody cared about her, and I'm the only one that really cared for her.
+10 I'm the only one that wants justice for Pauline.
+I want to 11 find what happened to her and what -- you know?
+Because 12 some day, you know, everybody goes unexpectedly, you know?
+13 And, my dream is to find out.
+You never know when a person 14 15 is going to pass away, and that's what I want for her and for her kids, and for her grandchildren.
+16 The picture that I have here, I had all the kids all over Christmas, and I made this picture for them.
+They never had a picture of their mom, because my family hid it, and I finally came across one.
+And, I gave them, every one of them, a picture of their own mother, which they never knew, you know?
+Paul and Crystal were the only two that knew, but Sammy was a baby.
+24 MR. THOMAS BARNETT: Just a few more 25 questions to clarify a few things.
+How many -- how long 1 were you at residential school for?